Maumagnaguagno/maumagnaguagno.github.io/index.md

 ---

 Hello there stranger, I am **Mau**.
-I am interested in AI (automated planning), robotics, compilers (deoptimizations) and procedural generation (worlds).
+I am interested in:

+- AI (automated planning)
+- Robotics
+- Compilers (deoptimizations)
+- Game development
+- Procedural generation (worlds)

 Here you can see some of my stuff: